-The University Women's Caucus, formed in 1974, is an organization of women whose concerns include actively advancing the welfare of women throughout Old à£à£Ö±²¥Ðã University.
-Specifically, the caucus aids affirmative-action efforts to recruit and retain women and lobbies for equal treatment in salary, rank, tenure, promotion, research leave, and responsibilities.
-The caucus sponsors workshops and presentations on a wide variety of topics for personal and professional development and provides a forum to discuss policies and decisions affecting women on campus.
+The University Women's Caucus (UWC), formed in 1974, is an organization for employees of Old à£à£Ö±²¥Ðã University (ODU)whose concerns include actively advancing the welfare of women throughout ODU Specifically, the Caucus aids affirmative-action efforts to recruit and retain women and lobbies for equal treatment in salary, rank, tenure, promotion, research leave, and responsibilities.
+The Caucus sponsors workshops and presentations on a wide variety of topics for personal and professional development and provides a forum to discuss policies and decisions affecting women on campus.

 • Advocate for policies and practices that create and maintain a positive and equitable climate for women.

-• Recognize and celebrate special contributions of women.
+• Recognize and celebrate the special contributions of women and those who advocate for women.

 • Support campus services and programs that address the needs of women